WRFan/jailbreak10.3.3/README.md

 "O2_Germany" (28.3 for iOS 10.3) bundle I'm talking about here is actually more appropriate than the "EPlus_de.bundle" (35.3 for iOS 12.1.1) I mentioned above.
 The only thing that really matters is that "RegistrationOptInRequired" is NOT mentioned, means no stupid popup.

-Now see, if the carrier bundle didn't contain an "overrides_XXX_XXX_XXX_N53" file (N53 -> n53ap: BoardConfig / HWModelStr), you could just as well symlink "/private/var/mobile/Library/Preferences/com.apple.carrier.plist" to "/private/var/mobile/Library/Carrier Bundles/iPhone/O2_Germany.bundle/carrier.plist", but since the carrier bundle actually does contain an "overrides_" file, "com.apple.CommCenterMobileHelper" will merge the "carrier.plist" and "overrides_N48_N49_N51_N53.plist" into a single file and then point the "/private/var/mobile/Library/Preferences/com.apple.carrier.plist" symlink to it:
+Now see, if the carrier bundle didn't contain an "overrides_XXX_XXX_XXX_N53" file (N53 -> n53ap: BoardConfig / HWModelStr), you could just as well symlink "/private/var/mobile/Library/Preferences/com.apple.carrier.plist" to "/private/var/mobile/Library/Carrier Bundles/iPhone/O2_Germany.bundle/carrier.plist", but since the carrier bundle DOES contain an "overrides_" file, "com.apple.CommCenterMobileHelper" will merge the "carrier.plist" and "overrides_N48_N49_N51_N53.plist" into a single file and then point the "/private/var/mobile/Library/Preferences/com.apple.carrier.plist" symlink to it:

 	/private/var/mobile/Library/Preferences/com.apple.carrier.plist -> "/private/var/mobile/Library/Carrier Bundles/Overlay/device+carrier+26203+N53+28.3.plist"